 For each differential equation, what signs (\(+\text{,}\)\(-\text{,}\) or \(0\)) are possible on the right-hand side?
 What does this tell you about the solution curves for the model?

-Use your sign analysis, that is, the work you just did on describing solution curves based on the sign (\(+\text{,}\)\(-\text{,}\) or \(0\)) of the right-hand side of that compartment’s differential equation in the SIR model.
+Use your sign analysis, that is, the work you just did on describing solution curves based on the sign (\(+\text{,}\)\(-\text{,}\) or \(0\)) of the right-hand side of that compartmentβs differential equation in the SIR model.

-when we run a simulation including zombie mortality, and confirm that these curves make sense in that context.
+Describe what happens in the Zombie Game App when we run a simulation including zombie mortality, and confirm that these curves make sense in that context.

-The work of Exploration 5.1 involves central ideas from introductory calculus.
+The work of ExplorationΒ 5.1 involves central ideas from introductory calculus.
 The equations of the SIR model are differential equations, which means they include derivatives.
 Derivatives represent change, and we often describe this change as the slope of a graph.
 The graphs we use in studying models are the solution curves of the model.
 That is, given equations for, say, \(dS/dt\text{,}\)\(dI/dt\text{,}\) and \(dR/dt\text{,}\) the solution curves are the graphs of \(S(t)\text{,}\)\(I(t)\text{,}\) and \(R(t)\text{,}\) with time \(t\) on the horizontal axis, and the populations \(S\text{,}\)\(I\text{,}\) and \(R\) on the vertical axis.

-Each equation in this model represents the change in a single compartment’s population, over time.
+Each equation in this model represents the change in a single compartmentβs population, over time.
 How can we use the equations in the model to represent the change in total population over time?
 That is, how can we use the equations to represent \(dN/dt\text{?}\)

 Determine the value of the change in total population: you should be able to compute a number.
 What does this number tell us about the total population in our model?